 The program has three key objectives:

-- Strengthen and support primary educational outcomes by providing remedial literacy sessions to struggling learners.
+- Strengthen and support primary educational outcomes by providing remedial support, under the guidance of class teachers, to struggling learners.

 - Create enriching personal development opportunities for the youth through community service.